Keyap124/Determinants-of-Infidelity/README.md

 ## Visualizations

-The project includes several charts to support the analysis:
+The project includes several charts to support the analysis

-* **Infidelity Rate by Marital Satisfaction**
-  Shows how affair rates change across marital satisfaction ratings.

-* **Infidelity Rate by Years Married**
-  Shows how affair rates vary based on the number of years married.

-* **Infidelity Rate by Religiosity**
-  Shows how affair rates differ across religiosity levels.

-* **Average Marginal Effects from Logit Model**
-  Shows which variables increase or decrease the predicted probability of infidelity.

 ## Key Findings